JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ### Lists

-* Lists are pervasive in OCaml
+* Lists are the most common data structure in OCaml, similar to dictionaries/objects for Python/JavaScript.
 * They are **immutable** so while they look something like arrays or vectors they are not

 ```ocaml